syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 ## ToolTip

-ToolTip provides the support to show the pop-up window that displays the information when the mouse hovers in cells of SfTreeGrid.
+ToolTip supports showing the pop-up window that displays the information when the mouse hovers in a cell of the SfTreeGrid.

-### Record Cell ToolTip
+### Record cell ToolTip

-You can enable tooltip for the TreeGridCell by setting [SfTreeGrid.ShowToolTip](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowToolTip.html) as `true`.
+You can enable tooltip for the TreeGridCell by setting the [SfTreeGrid.ShowToolTip](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowToolTip.html) property to `true`.

 {% tabs %}
 {% highlight xaml %}